-The original SM7 by Shure was considered one of the best professional mics ever to hit the market.
+The original Shure SM7 was one of the best professional mics to hit the market.

 Before we dive into the thick of things, let’s take some time to know a few important tidbits about the brand itself.
 Of course, we realize that Shure is a company that doesn’t really need an introduction for those in the audio industry.
 Still, we feel it’s best to touch upon a few basics.